syncfusion-content/maui-docs/MAUI/DateTimePicker/customizations.md

 # Customizations in .NET MAUI Date Time Picker (SfDateTimePicker)

-The [.NET MAUI Date Time Picker] header, column header, footer and selection views can be customized.
+The [.NET MAUI Date Time Picker] header, column header, footer, and selection views can be customized.

-## Header customization
+## Header Customization

-You can customize the Date Time Picker header by using the `HeaderView` property of `SfDateTimePicker`.
+Customize the Date Time Picker header by using the `HeaderView` property of the `SfDateTimePicker`.

-### Set divider color
+### Set the divider color

-The SfDateTimePicker control allows you to customize the header divider color by setting the [DividerColor] property of [DateTimePickerHeaderView].
+The SfDateTimePicker control allows you to customize the header divider color by setting the [DividerColor] property of the [DateTimePickerHeaderView].

 {% tabs %}
 {% highlight xaml tabtitle="XAML" %}